Alex005/UES-Ad-Targeting/README.md

 - [x] Clean coordinates and add more buildings
 - [x] Append student num to the clicked building
 - [ ] Click should prioritize the most student filled building
+- [ ] Make weekly numbers more accessible
+- [ ] Label each classroom as primarily discussion or lecture

 ## License